 Flexible Learning Format:

 Admission is intended for those serving in ministry leadership roles and have a theological or ministry master’s degree with a minimum 3.0 GPA.
 They should have served a total of five years in a full-time ministry role or three years after earning their master’s degree.
-This program is open to those in both marketplace and ministry arenas as long as they are serving in a ministry role.
-Students are expected to have demonstrated leadership experience and possess proficiency in written and spoken English.
+Students are expected to possess proficiency in written and spoken English.

 Students must possess a theological or ministry master’s degree from a regionally accredited institution with a minimum GPA of 3.0.